JessHatfield/Therapy-Booking-Backend/README.md

-# Spill Backend Appointment API
+# Therapy Booking Backend Appointment API

 A GraphQL API for querying and creating therapy appointments.
-Created for the Spill Backend Tech Test

 Written using Flask, Graphene, Flask GraphQL, Graphene-SQLAlchemy, Unittest And SQLite